Master of Science (MSc) in Public Health

 The core course consists of 3 course components.
 Detailed descriptions are available via the links in the course programme structure above.

 Holders of the ITM postgraduate certificates Research Approaches and Challenges in International Health or Tropical Medicine and International Health, the former ITM credit certificate Introduction to International Health or an equivalent certificate from another higher education institution, can register for the MSc PH full- or part-time track, and be exempted from the 3 core course components, provided they have the relevant professional experience and diploma.
-As a general rule, the validity of the credits of above stated courses are limited to five years, starting from the 1st September following the month in which the credit certificate was awarded.
+As a rule, the validity of the credits of above stated courses are limited to five years, starting from 1 September of the year during which the credit certificate was awarded.
 Exceptions can be made on a case-by-case basis.

 ADVANCED COURSE COMPONENTS (25 ECTS credits)

-For the selection of advanced course components, the following criteria are to be taken into account:
+For the design of the study plan, the following criteria are to be considered:

-- Candidates must select a preferred course component (CC) for each time slot as part of their (preliminary) study plan at the time of application, and motivate their choice according to their career goals, learning needs, planned thesis subject or other relevant reasons.
+- Candidates must indicate their preferred ACC at the time of application, and motivate their choice according to their career goals, learning needs or planned thesis subject.

-- Previously earned credits (before registration in the MSc PH) from ITM short courses can be accepted if relevant for the study plan.
+- Previously earned credits from ITM short courses can be accepted if relevant for the study plan and if obtained within 5 years prior upon application (exceptions are on a case-by-case basis).

-- Once admitted, students can adjust their choices after discussion with the course coordinator and/or thesis coach.
-A final study plan will be agreed upon before the start of the advanced course components.
+- Once admitted, students will be further advised.
+They will be able to adjust their study plan in discussion with the programme coordinator.
+Their final study plan will be agreed upon before the start of the ACC.

-Part-time track students can also choose course components from the broader course offer of ITM (see course programme structure) and/or can opt for credit mobility and follow course components (modules) at other higher education institutions, via:
+Part-time track students can choose among the above ACC, the additional courses at ITM (see course programme structure) and/or can opt for credit mobility and follow courses at other higher education institutions (for a maximum of 10 ECTS), via:

 - Accredited courses offered in the international TropEd network http://www.troped.org/